Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 A. Purpose

-The purpose of this Procedure is to outline the process for a prompt, equitable, impartial, and effective response to reports of Prohibited Conduct as defined in the Policy on Prohibited Discrimination, Harassment and Related Misconduct ("Policy") involving a University student as the Responding Party.
+The purpose of this Procedure is to outline the process for a prompt, impartial, and effective response to reports of Prohibited Conduct as defined in the Policy on Prohibited Discrimination, Harassment and Related Misconduct ("Policy") involving a University student as the Responding Party.

 B. Scope